 - Jack-of-All-Stats: Typically an all-around VR.

 - Sort of justified.
-The 707-series from Oratorio Tangram were the only one that work correctly on Jupiter front in FORCE, though modifications were less noticeable when adapted.
-The newer 747-series is more of this trope.
+The 707-series from Oratorio Tangram were the only ones that work correctly on the Jupiter front in FORCE, though modifications were less noticeable when adapted.
+The newer 747-series is more this trope.

 - Lightning Bruiser: The a8 variants from MARZ.
 Also, the entire White Knight models throughout the series.